Dense Vector Search

 Indicates that fq filters with the specified tag should be excluded from consideration for implicit Pre-Filtering.
 Must not be combined with preFilter.

-Here’s how to run a simple KNN search:
+Here’s an example of a simple knn search:

 ?q={!knn f=vector topK=10}[1.0, 2.0, 3.0, 4.0]